kumar8929/terraform/README.md

 # terraform
-this repo contains small projects to learn terraform
+This repo contains small projects to learn terraform